jstabille/stock-analysis/README.md

 ## Results

 The selected stocks performed, on average, better in 2017 than 2018.
+The refractured code ran faster than the previous version.

 ### 2017